chuckySF/Rent-A-Dog/README.md

 * Build add Dog screen and associate each Dog created with User in realtime db

 #### Week 4
-* Pull all dogs queried by distance with a max distance *
+* Query all users with available dogs in the area near you limited by distance.
+*

 #### Week 5